FredeEB/LadyQuark/README.md

 # LadyQuark
 Manfred Mohr's Lady Quark project

-I've recently stumbled upon

-##LADY QUARK

-A wonderful piece by Manfred Mohr, and i've decided to reconstruct it in a slightly more random form
+I've recently stumbled upon a wonderful piece by Manfred Mohr, and I've decided to reconstruct it in a slightly more random and progressive form

+Made with p5js.org

 [WIP]